Sheffield Clarion Ramblers: Political activities

-The Clarion Ramblers were highly involved with a multitude of local campaigns to gain rights of access over footpaths and commons around the Peak District as well as being involved in the nationwide campaign for an access to mountains billFreedom to roam#United Kingdom.
+The Clarion Ramblers were highly involved with a multitude of local campaigns to gain rights of access over footpaths and commons around the Peak District as well as being involved in the nationwide campaign for an access to mountains bill Freedom to roam.
 The Sheffield Clarion Ramblers held their first trespass in 1907 on Bleaklow, over the summit of the Snake Pass.
 From 1921 the Clarion Ramblers held campaigned for the re-opening of the moorland route known locally as Doctor's Gate on the grounds it was historically a right of way.
 As part of their campaign they held an annual trespass over the route until access was won in 1927.
 From 1926 until the start of World War II the Clarion Ramblers, in conjunction with other groups, held an annual rally at Winnats Pass where they called for an Access to Mountains Bill to give a right to roam uncultivated upland.